causal3900/causal3900.github.io/04_dags.Rmd

 2. A collider is open if it or any of its descendants are conditioned on.
 Otherwise it is blocked

-## Lab: Causal discovery
+## Lab: DAGs Review and Causal discovery

-> Sep 20.
-After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Fine Point 6.3.
+> Sep 20. [**Slides.**](assets/discussions/discussion5-dags.pdf) After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Fine Point 6.3.

-This lab will practice applying causal discovery algorithms.
-More coming soon.
+In this lab, we're reviewing some DAG basics such as identifying paths and determining whether a path is open or closed.
+We'll also talk a bit about causal discovery and practice creating DAGs from data.

 ## Sufficient adjustment sets